lCode4U/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML provides both developer amd brooswer what the element consist of.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+the difference between the two is display inline is displayed on the same line while display block forces a line break.

 3. What are the 4 areas of the box model?

+content, padding, border, and margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+cross axis

 5. Explain why git is valuable to a team of developers.

+git is so important for several reasons; 1. is highly popular giving developers a platform for their codes.
+2. it allows push and pull commands that make it easier for developers to get access tp content, and 3. it keeps record of your changes, allowing deveolpers to collaborate and tweak codes at will.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up

 - [ ] Create a forked copy of this project.
+- [ ] Add your Team Lead as collaborator on Github.
 - [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
 - [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.